giovanelli-michele/differential-privacy/differential_privacy/spark/README.md

 In order to use the Java classes, you must generate an instance of the class you need, then you have to register a spark UDAF using the class instance.
 Finally you can use the UDAF over a Spark RDD.

-Here's an example with DpCount class:
+Here's an example with DpSum class:

 ```scala worksheet
 var dps = new DpSum(5, 0, 100);